evancasey/thelatentspace.github.io/_posts/2016-10-13-policy-gradients-primer.md

 In this post, we will present a basic form of the policy gradient called the REINFORCE algorithm and show how to derive its policy gradient estimator update with a discrete action space.
 We will provide an implementation in Tensorflow and evaluate the results on a number of classic control benchmarks on [OpenAI gym](https://gym.openai.com/).

-All implementation code can also be accessed on [github](http://github.com/evancasey/demeter).

 ### Introduction to policy gradients

 There are already a number of great resources on policy gradients.
 In particular, the following resources do a great job of explaining policy gradients and should act as a supplementary reference to this blog post if needed: